Hingham

 Greenbush

 The Greenbush branch of the Old Colony Railroad has been restored to the South Shore and goes right through Hingham.
-For several years I had a big anti-train section on this page, based mostly on safety, health, and environmental concerns, but rather than come across with sour grapes after the battle to keep the train from being built was lost, I decided to remove that section from the page.
-A tunnel was constructed to take the train under Hingham Square (the CBB Greenbush site has some photos during construction), but where there is not in a tunnel they have grade-level crossings at intersections with lights and gates, and they have built this ridiculous fence bordering the tracks as they wind through town.
+For several years I had a big anti-train section on this page, based mostly on safety, health, and environmental concerns, but rather than come across with sour grapes after the battle to keep the train from being built was lost, I decided to remove that from the page when the line was restored in 2007.
+A tunnel was constructed to take the train under Hingham Square, but where there is not a tunnel they have grade-level crossings at intersections with lights and gates.
 The Patriot Ledger provided a video tour of the train route prior to the actual start of train service.
-I can drive on a street that goes over the tunnel on my way to the boat each day (which will continue to be my method of commuting), I don't have to deal with the crossing-gates regularly, but on weekends and eveinings I frequently cross these tracks, and believe me, I don't like the safety concern I have to deal with now—i.e. putting my life in the hands of lights that flash and gates that lower automatically when a train appoaches in our whistle-free zone (all five towns Greenbush runs through — Braintree, Weymouth, Hingham, Cohasset, and Scituate—insisted on it being whistle-free).
-As soon as we have an accident (and there were several incidents in the first week of service) these trains will probably start blowing their horns regularly.
-So much for living in a quiet suburb.
+Since I drive on a street that goes over the tunnel on my way to the boat each day I don't have to deal with the crossing-gates regularly, but on weekends and evenings I frequently cross these tracks, and I will admit I find waiting at the crossings that didn't exist my first 25 years of living in Hingham annoying.
+The boat will continue to be my method of commuting but I have taken the train a few times so I know how it works and admit it is definitely a better way to get into Boston than driving in rush hour.
+In February, 2015, when we got several feet of snow and the boats were not running due to ice in the harbor, the train was a lucky alternate method of commute.
+Unfortunately, even though the train station is walking distance from my house (a half-mile), there were no unplowed sidewalks for walking and I had to drive and pay-to-park at the station.

 Hingham & South Shore links